dtekcth/chalmers-rooms/README.md

 It uses the TimeEdit API to find reserved rooms and then looking for gaps between the reservations.
 Currently it has a button to add all group rooms commonly used by computer engineering students, however bookmarks will probably be supported in the future to easily save rooms.
+Note that the TimeEdit API does not provide any information on "first come" rooms, only rooms that can be booked can be found using this tool.

 The application is built using Express as the backend server and has a REST api that the frontend uses to fetch the rooms (will probably be switched out with GraphQL later).